gajajarosz/hidden-structure/README.txt

 Sample grammar and distribution files in the sample_files directory:
 — TS... languages were defined by Tesar & Smolensky (2000), and the learning files were created by Paul Boersma
 - Pater2008... language is defined by Pater (2008) and written by Gaja Jarosz
+- PAKA... input files were defined by Tesar et al. (2003) and Tesar (2006) and written by Gaja Jarosz

 REFERENCES